csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 category: research
 ---

-**some interesting papers on interpretable machine learning, largely organized based on this [interpretable ml review](https://arxiv.org/abs/1901.04592) and notes from this [interpretable ml book](https://christophm.github.io/interpretable-ml-book/)**
+**some interesting papers on interpretable machine learning, largely organized based on this [interpretable ml review](https://arxiv.org/abs/1901.04592) (murdoch et al. 2019) and notes from this [interpretable ml book](https://christophm.github.io/interpretable-ml-book/) (molnar 2019)**

 {:toc}

 # reviews

+## definitions
-The definition of interpretability I find most useful is that given in [this work](https://arxiv.org/abs/1901.04592): basically that interpretability requires a pragmatic approach in order to be useful.
-As such, interpretability is only defined with respect to a specific audience + problem and should always be thought about in a specific context.
+The definition of interpretability I find most useful is that given in [murdoch et al. 2019](https://arxiv.org/abs/1901.04592): basically that interpretability requires a pragmatic approach in order to be useful.
+As such, interpretability is only defined with respect to a specific audience + problem and an interpretation should be evaluated in terms of how well it benefits a specific context.
 It has been defined and studied more broadly in a variety of works:

 - [Explore, Explain and Examine Predictive Models](https://pbiecek.github.io/ema/) (biecek & burzykowski, in progress) - another book on exploratory analysis with interpretability
 - [Explanation Methods in Deep Learning: Users, Values, Concerns and Challenges](https://arxiv.org/abs/1803.07517) (ras et al. 2018)